ypz-git/FedSTGraph/README.md

 ## Partition Settings

-For METR-LA & PEMS-BAY dataset, we partition dataset to each client hold one node data.
+For METR-LA & PEMS-BAY dataset, we partition dataset to each client hold one node(sensor) data.

 ## Architecture